zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 "$INSTALL_DIR/scripts/bigBench runBenchmark [driver options]
 ```

-* runQueries: Runs all 30 queries sequentially.
+* runQueries: runs all 30 queries sequentially.
 This module works as a wrapper for runQuery and does not work if "-q" is set as option.
 ```
 "$INSTALL_DIR/scripts/bigBench [-p <benchmark phase>] [-t <stream number] [-z <hive settings>] runQueries
 ```